Jeiwan/uniswapv3-book/content/docs/milestone_1/deployment.md

 ```

 `--broadcast` enables broadcasting of transactions.
 It's not enabled by default because not every script sends
-transactions. `--fork-url` sets the address of the node to send transactions to. `--private-key` sets the sender account:
+transactions. `--fork-url` sets the address of the node to send transactions to. `--private-key` sets the sender wallet:
 a private key is needed to sign transactions.
 You can pick any of the private keys printed by Anvil when it's starting.
-I picked the first one:
+I took the first one:
 > 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80

 Deployment takes several seconds.
 In the end, you'll see a list of transactions it sent.
 It'll also save transactions